What is a travel manager?

 Some companies decide to make their travel manager responsible for booking all the key parts of employees’ business trips, however other companies leave that up to the employees themselves.
 The two most important aspects are transport and accommodation, but responsibilities also cover travel insurance, airport transfers and much more.

-With the corporate travel policy established, travel managers seek to book trips in accordance with pre-arranged guidelines so company managers know they are getting the best deals.
+With the corporate travel policy established, travel managers seek to book trips in accordance with its pre-arranged guidelines so company managers know they are getting the best deals.
 Travel managers also include more specific details regarding transport and accommodation.
 For example, most corporate travel policies specify travel class (e.g. business or economy) and hotel categories.

 A potential pitfall here is that it is difficult to gauge the right amount for each trip.
 Therefore, a travel manager with experience in the industry is often a good choice due to their knowledge and resources.